edtovell/blog/content/jaws.md

 Dunno.
 Eh, he’s probably fine.
 </div>

-<p>INT.
+INT.
 TOWN HALL - THE FOLLOWING DAY - <b>BRODY</b> IS ADDRESSING THE CROWD OF ASSEMBLED TOWNSFOLK, INCLUDING THE DEAD BOY’S <b>GRIEVING MOTHER</b>.
-THE PROJECTED SCREEN BEHIND HIM IS SHOWING EXTREMELY GRAPHIC IMAGES OF THE DEAD BOY WITH BIG LABELLED ARROWS INDICATING HIS BITTEN-OFF DICK AND ASS.</p>
+THE PROJECTED SCREEN BEHIND HIM IS SHOWING EXTREMELY GRAPHIC IMAGES OF THE DEAD BOY WITH BIG LABELLED ARROWS INDICATING HIS BITTEN-OFF DICK AND ASS.

 <div style='margin-left:40%;'>BRODY</div>
 <div style='margin-left:20%;margin-right:20%;margin-bottom:10px'>
 … So as you can observe by inspection of the bite marks here in the dickal area, and the removal of butt material from the assular region, it seems to me that we’re dealing with some sort of perverted pedophile shark.
 Possibly communist.